-(f) When an SPS is returned to service, the SPS owner or its Designated Agent shall immediately notify ERCOT.
-ERCOT shall modify its reliability constraints to recognize the availability of the SPS;
+(h) When an RAS is returned to service, the RAS owner or its Designated Agent shall immediately notify ERCOT.
+ERCOT shall modify its reliability constraints to recognize the availability of the RAS;

-(g) The SPS owner shall telemeter the status indication of the following items by SCADA to ERCOT for incorporation into ERCOT systems:
+(i) The RAS owner(s) shall telemeter the status indication of the following items by SCADA to ERCOT for incorporation into ERCOT systems:

-(i) Any automatic or manual arming/activation or operation of the SPS;
+(i) Any automatic or manual arming/activation or operation of the RAS;

-(ii) The in-service/out-of-service status of the SPS; and
+(ii) The in-service/out-of-service status of the RAS; and

-(iii) Any additional related telemetry that already exists pertinent to the monitoring of the SPS (e.g. status indication of communications links between associated SPS equipment and the owner’s control center, arming limits of associated SPS equipment).
+(iii) Any additional related telemetry that already exists pertinent to the monitoring of the RAS (e.g. status indication of communications links between associated RAS equipment and the owner’s control center, arming limits of associated RAS equipment).

-(h) The TSP may receive telemetry for a Resource Entity owned SPS through ERCOT or through the SPS owner, at the option of the TSP.
-The SPS owner, at its own cost, must provide telemetry for Resource Entity owned SPSs to the TSP upon request.
+(j) The TSP may receive telemetry for a Resource Entity owned RAS through ERCOT or through the RAS owner(s), at the option of the TSP.
+The RAS owner(s), at its own cost, must provide telemetry for Resource Entity owned RASs to the TSP upon request.

-(3) The owners of an existing, modified, or proposed SPS shall submit documentation of the SPS to ERCOT for review and compilation into an ERCOT SPS database.
-The documentation shall detail the design, operation, functional testing, and coordination of the SPS with other protection and control systems.
+(4) The owner(s) of an existing, modified, or proposed RAS shall submit documentation of the RAS to ERCOT for review and compilation into an ERCOT RAS database using the form in Section 8 Attachment K, Remedial Action Scheme (RAS) Template.
+The documentation shall detail the design, operation, modeling, functional testing, and coordination of the RAS with other RASs, AMPs, protection and control systems.

-(a) ERCOT shall conduct a review of each proposed SPS and each proposed modification to an existing SPS.
-Additionally, it shall conduct a review of each existing SPS at least every five years as required by changes in system conditions.
-Each review shall proceed according to a process and timetable documented in ERCOT Procedures and shall be posted on the Market Information System (MIS) Secure Area(b) The review of a proposed SPS shall be completed before the SPS is placed in service, unless ERCOT specifically determines that exemption of the proposed SPS from the review completion requirement is warranted.
-The timing of placing the SPS into service must be coordinated with and approved by ERCOT.
+(a) ERCOT shall conduct a review of each proposed RAS, each proposed modification and proposed indefinite deactivation and/or termination of an existing RAS.
+Additionally, it shall conduct a review of each existing RAS at least every five years as required by changes in system conditions. .
+Upon receipt, ERCOT shall initiate a 30 working day review period to evaluate each proposal in accordance with paragraph (e) below.
+ERCOT shall coordinate any additional time needed for the evaluation with the RAS owner(s).

+(b) The review of a proposed RAS shall be completed before the RAS is placed in service.
+The timing of placing the RAS into service must be coordinated with and approved by ERCOT.
 The implementation schedule must be confirmed through submission of a Network Operations Model Change Request (NOMCR) to ERCOT.

-(c) Existing SPSs that have already undergone at least one review shall remain in service during any subsequent review.
-Modifications to existing SPSs may be implemented upon approval by ERCOT.
+(c) Existing RASs that have already undergone at least one review shall remain in service during any subsequent review.
+Modifications to existing RASs may be implemented upon approval by ERCOT.

-(d) The process and schedule for placing an SPS into service must be consistent with documented ERCOT Procedures.
-The schedule must be coordinated among ERCOT and the owners of the Facility controlled by the SPS, and shall provide sufficient time to perform any necessary testing prior to its being placed in service.
+(d) The schedule for placing an RAS into service must be coordinated among ERCOT and the owners of the Facility controlled by the RAS, and shall provide sufficient time to perform any necessary functional testing prior to its being placed in service.

-(e) ERCOT review of an SPS shall:
+(e) ERCOT review of an RAS shall:

+(i) Validate that RAS mitigates the system condition(s) or contingency(ies) for which it was designed;

-(i) Identify any conflicts with the Protocols, NERC Reliability Standards, and these Operating Guides;
+(ii) Identify any conflicts with the Protocols, NERC Reliability Standards, and these Operating Guides;

-(ii) Evaluate and document the consequences of failure of a single component of the SPS, which would result in failure of the SPS to operatewhen required; and
+(iii) Evaluate and demonstrate that the RAS shall be designed so that a single RAS component failure, when the RAS, was intended to operate, does not prevent the interconnected transmission system from meeting the performance requirements defined in NERC Reliability Standards;

-(iii) Evaluate and document the consequences of misoperation, incorrect operation, or unintended operation of an SPS, when considered by itself and without any other system contingency.
+(iv) Evaluate and document the consequences of misoperation, incorrect operation, or unintended operation of an RAS, when considered by itself and without any other system contingency;

+(v) Evaluate and demonstrate that proposed RAS will coordinate with other RASs, AMPs, protection and control systems and applicable Emergency procedures;

+(vi) Evaluate future transmission project(s) that will eliminate the need for the RAS; and

-(iv) Upon completion of ERCOT’s SPS review, ERCOT shall provide all results and underlying studies to the SPS owner.
+(vii) Upon completion of ERCOT’s RAS review, ERCOT shall provide all results and underlying studies to the RAS owner(s).